G-Corp/efranc/doc/efranc.md

 `detect_all(Value, Options) -> any()`

 Detect the language of text.
-Return a list of IANA codes with weight.
+Return a list of ISO-639-3 codes with weight.

 Options: